Myles Whittaker

 He now works as an environmental scientist and climate change advisor at Beca in Tauranga, and enjoys the positive impact he is making.

 “For a long time I had been hoping to help tackle environmental-related challenges and build my technical, practical and on-the-ground expertise, which I’ve been able to do at Beca.
-I recently had the amazing opportunity to travel to the Cook Islands to conduct a climate vulnerability assessment and meet with local communities to identify and understand their key challenges regarding climate change across different sectors.
-This has been directly aligned with my previous work at the UNDP.
-I also love the opportunity to get out and work in the field for contaminated land and ecology site work in New Zealand.”
+I've had amazing opportunities to travel to the Cook Islands and the Solomon Islands to support national Climate Risk and Vulnerability Assessments, and meet with local communities to identify and understand their key challenges regarding climate change across different sectors.
+This work has been directly aligned with my previous experience at the UNDP.

 Advice for other students